 Tuition fees reflect the cost of delivering the highest quality teaching and the resources we are widely commended for and which you would expect from a specialist institution.

 Fees will rise in future years by no more than inflation and within permitted parameters from Her Majesty’s Government.
-Find out more about fees for international students and the support available,
+Find out more about fees for international students and the support available.

-As with fees for 2012, there are no upfront costs.
+There are no upfront costs.
 Tuition fee loans and loans for living costs are available for all students as well as grants and NUA bursaries, which take family income into account, and which you do not have to repay.
 Find how to apply for Statutory Support.

 The Student Maintenance Loan helps with living costs such as accommodation, food, clothes, travel and course expenses.
 This loan is available to new and existing eligible UK students and the amount students receive is dependent on household income and any maintenance grant received.

-New full-time undergraduate students from lower income households are able to apply for a non-repayable Maintenance Grant of up to £3,354 a year to help with living costs such as food, accommodation and travel.
+New full-time undergraduate students from lower income households are able to apply for a non-repayable Maintenance Grant of up to £3,387 a year to help with living costs such as food, accommodation and travel.
 The Maintenance Grant is paid in three instalments, at the beginning of each term, directly into students’ bank accounts.

 Find out how to apply for student loans and grants and check the Department for Innovation, Universities and Skills website for further information on eligibility and criteria.

-NUA offers bursaries to new entrants who are not awarded a National Scholarship and who qualify for full government maintenance support.
+NUA offers bursaries to new entrants who are not awarded a National Scholarship and who qualify for government maintenance support.